 - 1st offense: $100 fine, AlcoholEdu for Sanctions, parental notification.

-- 2nd offense: $200 fine, PRIME for Life, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student’s expense, parental notification.
+- 2nd offense: $150 fine, PRIME for Life, random drug testing as determined on a case-by-case basis, parental notification.

 - Accessory to drug use or possession: sharing prohibited, controlled or illegal substances, to include prescription medications.

-- 1st offense: $200 fine, 15 hours community service, PRIME for Life, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student’s expense, possible one year disciplinary probation, parental notification.
+- 1st offense: $300 fine, PRIME for Life, random drug testing as determined on a case-by-case basis, possible one year disciplinary probation, parental notification.

-- 2nd offense: suspension for a minimum of one academic semester, $300 fine, 25 hours community service, PRIME for Life, parental notification, possible loss of university housing privileges.
+- 2nd offense: suspension for a minimum of one academic semester, $400 fine, PRIME for Life, parental notification, possible loss of university housing privileges.

 - Distribution, sale or exchange (including without financial gain) of controlled, illegal or prohibited substances, to include prescription medications.

-- 1st offense: possible expulsion (depending on type/amount of prohibited substance); if not expulsion, suspension for a minimum of two academic semesters, $400 fine, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, parental notification, PRIME for Life post re-enrollment, possible loss of university housing privileges upon re-enrollment, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student’s expense, one year disciplinary probation upon re-enrollment.
+- 1st offense: possible expulsion (depending on type/amount of prohibited substance); if not expulsion, suspension for a minimum of two academic semesters, $400 fine, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, parental notification, PRIME for Life post re-enrollment, possible loss of university housing privileges upon re-enrollment, random drug testing as determined on a case-by-case basis, one year disciplinary probation upon re-enrollment.